hpcleuven/VscDocumentation/source/cloud/pilot/opentofu.md

 ## Deploying your VM

-If you have followed the previous steps now you can init and deploy your infrastucture to Tier-1 VSC cloud.
+If you have followed the previous steps now you can initialize and deploy your infrastucture to VSC Tier-1 cloud.

 If you haven't deployed anything yet, you must first initialize the modules.